Albrtito/ObsidianNotes/02 - Atomic/1726572508 - The network stack.md

 3. **Network:** Joining all the linked devices in the link layer (the glue to actually create the network).
    > Where is the connection going?
 Whole image of the web.

-4. **Transport:** Processes talking to each other to transfer data.
+4. [[1728038869 - Transport network layer|Transport layer]]: Processes talking to each other to transfer data.
    >How is the info going to be encoded and transported

 5. [[1726574469 - Application layer|Application layer]]: Supports network applications.